 The course will help meet growing demands for education, research and employability in their region.

-The core module followed two weeks after the pre-core (first phase) in Hanoi.
+The core module held at QUT followed two weeks from the first phase of the course in Hanoi.
 The core module is part of the Australia Awards Short Course Undergraduate Curriculum Development and Renewal, funded by the Australian Government through the Department of Foreign Affairs and Trade, and managed by Aus4Skills.

 The course not only strengthened the participants' curriculum development skills, but also gave them an opportunity to experience Australia’s education system, culture and lifestyle.

 Dr Shaun Nykvist, a senior lecturer at QUT's Faculty of Education, led the course in collaboration with other QUT academics.

 Dr Nykvist said these universities are located in relatively economically disadvantaged regions with high numbers of ethnic minority students who often face difficulty in the labour market.